 On top of this, by volunteering with nonprofit organizations or local charities, you can grow as a company and learn to respect your fellow co-workers on a more personal level which creates stronger bonds between co-workers and their bosses alike.

-In fact, some companies have even made an immense impact in their community and helped countless individuals in the process.
+In fact, some companies have even made an immense impact on their community and helped countless individuals in the process.
 For instance, a company in Miami called MV Construction built a Habitat for Humanity home as a group and were able to give it to a local family in need.

 These kinds of volunteer opportunities in job prospects can create lasting memories and allow you, as the employee, to feel like you are making a difference both in and out of the office.

 2. Are They Still Finding Ways to Improve?